banzaicloud/koperator/README.md

 ## Documentation

-The documentation of the Kafka operator project is available at the [Banzai Cloud Documentation Page](https://banzaicloud.com/docs/supertubes/kafka-operator/).
+The documentation of the Koperator project is available at the [Banzai Cloud Documentation Page](https://banzaicloud.com/docs/supertubes/kafka-operator/).

 ## Support

-The **Banzai Cloud Kafka operator** is a core part of [Banzai Cloud Supertubes](https://banzaicloud.com/products/supertubes/) that helps you create production-ready Kafka cluster on Kubernetes, with scaling, rebalancing, and alerts based self healing.
-While the Kafka operator itself is an open-source project, the [Banzai Cloud Supertubes](https://banzaicloud.com/products/supertubes/) product extends the functionality of the Kafka operator with commercial features (for example, built-in monitoring and multiple ways of disaster recovery).
-Read a [detailed comparison of Supertubes and the Kafka operator](https://banzaicloud.com/docs/supertubes/kafka-operator-supertubes-feature-comparison/).
+**Koperator** is a core part of [Banzai Cloud Supertubes](https://banzaicloud.com/products/supertubes/) that helps you create production-ready Apache Kafka clusters on Kubernetes, with scaling, rebalancing, and alerts based self healing.
+While the Koperator itself is an open-source project, the [Banzai Cloud Supertubes](https://banzaicloud.com/products/supertubes/) product extends the functionality of Koperator with commercial features (for example, built-in monitoring and multiple ways of disaster recovery).
+Read a [detailed comparison of Supertubes and the Koperator](https://banzaicloud.com/docs/supertubes/kafka-operator-supertubes-feature-comparison/).

 ### Community support

-If you encounter problems while using the Kafka operator the documentation does not address, [open an issue](https://github.com/banzaicloud/kafka-operator/issues) or talk to us on the Banzai Cloud Slack channel [#kafka-operator](https://pages.banzaicloud.com/invite-slack).
+If you encounter problems while using Koperator that the documentation does not address, [open an issue](https://github.com/banzaicloud/koperator/issues) or talk to us on the Banzai Cloud Slack channel [#kafka-operator](https://pages.banzaicloud.com/invite-slack).

 ### Commercial support

-If you are using the Kafka operator in a production environment and [require commercial support, contact Banzai Cloud](https://banzaicloud.com/contact/), the company backing the development of the Kafka operator.
+If you are using Koperator in a production environment and [require commercial support, contact Banzai Cloud](https://banzaicloud.com/contact/), the company backing the development of Koperator.

 ## Contributing

 If you find this project useful, help us:

 - Support the development of this project and star this repo! :star:
-- If you use the Kafka operator in a production environment, add yourself to the list of production [adopters](https://github.com/banzaicloud/kafka-operator/blob/master/ADOPTERS.md).:metal: <br>
+- If you use Koperator in a production environment, add yourself to the list of production [adopters](https://github.com/banzaicloud/koperator/blob/master/ADOPTERS.md).:metal: <br>
 - Help new users with issues they may encounter :muscle:
 - Send a pull request with your new features and bug fixes :rocket:

-When you are opening a PR to Kafka operator the first time we will require you to sign a standard CLA.
+When you are opening a PR to Koperator the first time we will require you to sign a standard CLA.
 Check out the [developer docs](docs/developer.md).

 ## License